 - PLM and BOM management are not the same thing.
 Ask for an explanation as to what central problem the software is trying to solve, and then how the software solves it.
 For instance, the solution offered by SAP does not address BOM management and incorporates areas of functionality and a CAD application related to engineering and design, which is not part of BOM management.
-Some of the solutions offered in this space just don’t make any sense.
+Some of the solutions offered in this space don’t make any sense.
 They are the result of a software vendor cobbling together a product with whatever is handy, and pushing it out even though it doesn’t actually meet the real requirements of BOM management.
 The fact that a PLM vendor happens to be the same software vendor that makes the company’s current ERP system is not a good enough reason to select their application, particularly if they have a low probability of meeting the business requirements.
-Attention to business requirements detail is important for all software selections, but is of particular importance in the BMMS/PLM market.
+Attention to business requirements detail is essential for all software selections, but is of particular importance in the BMMS/PLM market.

 Accessing Collaborative Software for the BOM and Recipe

 BOM management requirements are inherently collaborative and outside parties in particular must be able to quickly and easily use the application.
 The standard has already been set in this area, and acceptance of a lower level of collaboration functionality must be well-justified.

 The Differences Between BOMs and Recipes and Formulas